Tomoneill98/Frontend-Project-NC-News/README.md

-# Frontend-Project-XOXO-News
+# Frontend Project: Readdit News

 ## Introduction
-XOXO News is a Reddit-style news articles website in which users can log in to a profile and read or review articles of different categories by liking or posting comments under them, as well as viewing comments from other profiles.
+Readdit News is a Reddit-style news articles website in which users can log in to a profile and read or review articles of different categories by liking or posting comments under them, as well as viewing comments from other profiles.
 This project is a CRUD application built with React and styled with CSS.
 It is a companion to the
 [Backend-Project-XOXO News] (https://github.com/Tomoneill98/Backend-Project-NC-News).